slint-ui/slint/docs/langref/src/globals.md

 }
 ```

-A global can be declared in another module file, and imported from many files.
+A global may be exported (see [Modules](modules.md)).
+Exporting a global from

-Access properties and callbacks from globals in native code by marking them as exported
-in the file that exports your main application component.
-In the above example it is
+the file also exporting the main application component will also make it visible
-sufficient to directly export the `Logic` global:
+to native code in the business logic.

 ```slint,ignore
 export global Logic  {